 The report lists variations of your name, previous addresses, criminal history, FAA certification, FAA aircrafts, sexual offenses, and possible associates to name a few categories.

 To request a Person Report:

 You need to fill out an online form and include additional paperwork verifying your social security number, name, and current address.
 You need to mail the completed form along with accepted documents.

 Atlanta, GA 30348-5610

-It says it may take 30 to 60 days to get this report that compiles public and non-public information, but it took just two weeks when I had a consumer request the report.
+It may take 30 to 60 days to get this report that compiles public and non-public information.

 3. TENANT REPORT